yegor256/blog/static/elegant-objects.md

 explanation.
 But please **don't argue** with my ideas.
 I won't change them based on your review.
-For example, if I'm saying that a static method is a bad thing and you disagree, don't try to convince me, as it won't help :) This is my opinion, and this is what the book is about.
+For example, if I'm saying that a static method is a bad thing and you disagree, don't try to convince me, as it won't help.
+This is my opinion, and this is what the book is about.
 However, I'm sure that my **explanations** and **arguments** have many flaws.
 As an early reviewer, you will help me find them.
 Again, don't argue with **what** I'm preaching, but complain about **how** I do it.